Ethical Ticketing Policy

-The following tickets are free, but must be purchased via the Box Office on 01274 238525
+The following tickets are free, but booking must be made by emailing email@example.com:

 - Carers – if you are accompanying a disabled audience member who requires additional support

 - Teachers and Educators – we may also be able to provide free tickets for your students

 Is there another reason you can’t attend?
 Contact us and ask if we can help!

 We encourage our Box Office team to be autonomous.
 They understand there are a variety of factors that might make you unable or anxious about attending the festival.
-Please remember that we are here to help!
+We are here to help!
 We are able to make decisions on a customer-by-customer basis, and whilst we cannot guarantee that you will be issued a free ticket, we can guarantee that we will do everything we can to understand and accommodate your needs.

 Community & School Groups

-We love to welcome community and school groups to our events!
-We may be able to arrange free tickets or preferential seating.
-Contact our Box Office on 01274 238525 to speak to a member of the festival team.
+We love to welcome community and school groups to our events.
+We may be able to arrange free tickets or group seating.
+Contact our Box Office on firstname.lastname@example.org to make a booking.

 If you have purchased a concession ticket, you may be asked to provide proof of appropriate concession status in order to gain entry to the event.

-- Disabled – letters from Disability Support Services, Personal Independence Payment (PIP) letters, appropriate Travel/Leisure Cards, and blue badges.
+- Disability – letters from Disability Support Services, Personal Independence Payment (PIP) letters, appropriate travel/leisure cards, and blue badges.

 - Student – a valid student card.
 We accept NUS as well as cards issued by your school, college or university.